joshuaaung/chromeExt/README.md

 ## Motivation

-The purpose of this self-initiated project is to contribute to the Google Chrome Extensions community and to further hone my coding skills and broaden my technical knowledge.
+The purpose of this self-initiated project is to contribute to the Google Chrome Extensions community and I believe that in this golden age of Internet, browsers play a major role in providing good user experience.
+As such, these extensions aim to support the Chrome browser in delivering great user experience.

 ## Installation